How to design for powerful connection and learning at large meetings

 …so I reluctantly delved into why I started to feel mad when required to write things like “attendees will be able to list five barriers to implementing participant-driven events“.

-was because I was a sloppy presenter who hadn’t really thought about what my attendees wanted or needed to learn.
-I imagined the conference program committee wagging their finger at me (or sighing because they’d seen this so many times before).
+was because I was a sloppy presenter who hadn’t thought about what my attendees wanted or needed to learn.
+I imagined the conference program committee wagging their finger at me.
+Or sighing because they’d seen this so many times before.
 Listing learning objectives was forcing me to face what I should have thought about before I even suggested the session, and I didn’t like being confronted with my lack of planning.

 And then I thought, NO. I DO have goals for my sessions.
-But they’re much more ambitious goals than having participants being able to regurgitate lists, define terms, explain concepts, or discuss issues.
+But they’re much more ambitious goals than having participants be able to regurgitate lists, define terms, explain concepts, or discuss issues.

 I want to blow attendees’ minds.
 And I want to change their lives.